Variable Projection Algorithms: Theoretical Insights and A Novel Approach for Problems with Large Residual: Variable Projection for Separable Nonlinear Problem with Large Residual

 \section{Variable Projection for Separable Nonlinear Problem with Large Residual}

-For separable nonlinear optimization problems, the Hessian matrix of the reduced objective function can typically be approximated via the Jacobian matrix, given the consideration of the coupling relationships among parameters within the model, as shown in:
+Building on the convergence analysis of the VP algorithm, this section introduces a more efficient separable optimization method for nonlinear optimization problems with relatively large residual.
+Initially, after computing the Jacobian matrix of the reduced objective, the approximate Hessian matrix can be expressed as:

-where the Jacobian matrix could adopt different forms such as the Golub \& Pereyra's form, Kaufman's form, etc. For the sake of uniformity, we denote it as $\mathbf{J}$.
-For problems with minor residual, the Gauss-Newton (GN) or Levenberg-Marquardt (LM) updates that the nonlinear parameters of the objective are generally effective.
+where the Jacobian matrix could adopt different forms such as the Golub \& Pereyra's form {and} Kaufman's form.
+For {consistency}, we denote it as $\mathbf{J}({\boldsymbol{a}})$.
+For problems with a small residual, the Gauss-Newton (GN) or Levenberg-Marquardt (LM) updates are generally effective in optimizing the nonlinear parameters of the objective.
 However, in practical scenarios, we frequently encounter problems with large residual.
 In such cases, the second term of the Hessian matrix of the reduced objective

-includes at least $\sum\limits_{j=1}^mr_2(\boldsymbol{a}^k;\boldsymbol{x}_j)\nabla^2 r_2(\boldsymbol{a}^k;\boldsymbol{x}_j)$, is non-negligible and exerts a considerable influence on the convergence of the algorithm.
-This can also be inferred from our theoretical analysis (Theorem \ref{theorem2.2}), which suggests that when the residual are large, the deviation of the approximate Hessian matrix significantly impacts the convergence of the algorithm.
+includes at least $\sum\limits_{j=1}^m{ \boldsymbol{r}_{2_j}}(\boldsymbol{a}^k)\nabla^2 { \boldsymbol{r}_{2_j}}(\boldsymbol{a}^k)$, is non-negligible and exerts a considerable influence on the convergence of the algorithm.
+This can also be inferred from our theoretical analysis (Theorem \ref{theorem2.2}), which suggests that when the residual {is} large, the deviation of the approximate Hessian matrix significantly impacts the convergence of the algorithm.
 This necessitates the design of a VP algorithm for Large Residual (VPLR) tailored for separable nonlinear optimization problems with large residual.
-The proposed VPLR algorithm addresses the interdependence of parameters within the separable model and recursively corrects the approximate Hessian matrix, with the aim of enhancing the performance of the algorithm.
+The proposed VPLR algorithm addresses the {coupling relationships between different parts of parameters within the model and recursively corrects the approximate Hessian matrix, thereby improving the overall performance of the algorithm.}